-- Required target fields are only required if they are displayed when the form is submitted.
+- Target fields are only required if they are displayed when the form is submitted.

 - If you remove a field from the form, associated conditional logic may also be removed.

-- When more than one logic rule affects a target field, the field will be shown when any of the rules are satisfied.
+- When more than one logic rule affects a target field, the field will be shown when any rules are satisfied.

 Tips for using Conditional Logic